Skip to Content

 3. Optimize yield strategies

-As highlighted earlier this year during the recent turmoil in regional banks, yields on cash and bonds have increased dramatically over the past year.
-Savers and investors have much better options today to generate yield without taking much, if any, principal risk.
-For example, brokerage money market funds are yielding significantly more than checking and savings accounts at traditional banks.
+Savers and investors have a variety of attractive options today to generate yield without taking much, if any, principal risk.
+For example, brokerage money market funds are yielding more, often significantly so, than checking and savings accounts at traditional banks.
+Savers should remain wary of holding significant cash balances in banks, paying special attention to FDIC and NCUA limits.

 High yields can also entice investors to lean too far into cash relative to what they need in reserve.
 Keep in mind balancing attractive rates with a sound long-term investment strategy.
 While cash remains an important part of any investor’s strategy, for funds beyond cash reserve purposes, bonds, stocks, and alternatives may still offer more long-term value.